curl/curl/docs/libcurl/curl_global_trace.md

 In order to find out all components involved in a transfer, run it with "all" configured.
 You can then see all names involved in your libcurl version in the trace.

+## `doh`

+Tracing of DNS-over-HTTP operations to resolve host names.

 # EXAMPLE